JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 OR

-1. Install plugin from WordPress repository
+1. Install plugin from WordPress repository (not yet)

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place [exopite-multifilter] shortcode to your content